MI-DPLA/combine/docs/workflow.rst

 In an effort to preserve various stages of a Record through harvest, possible multiple transformation, merges and sub-dividing, Combine takes the approach of copying the Record each time.

-As outlined in the `Data Model <data_model.html>`_, Records are represented in both MySQL and ElasticSearch.
-Each time a Job is run, and a Record is duplicated, it gets a new row in MySQL, with the full XML of the Record duplicated.
+As outlined in the `Data Model <data_model.html>`_, Records are represented in both MongoDB and ElasticSearch.
+Each time a Job is run, and a Record is duplicated, it gets a new document in Mongo, with the full XML of the Record duplicated.
 Records are associated with each other across Jobs by their `Combine ID <data_model.html#identifiers>`_.

 This approach has pros and cons: